varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/equity.md

 * [Absence of Autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation):  Autocorrelation refers to the tendency of stock price returns to correlate with their past returns over time.
 This suggests some predictability in stock price returns, which traders and investors can exploit.
 A random walk will not be correlated with itself.
 * [Volatility clustering](https://en.wikipedia.org/wiki/Volatility_clustering): Stock prices tend to be more volatile during specific periods and less volatile during others.
 This phenomenon is known as volatility clustering, suggesting that large price movements are more likely to be followed by significant moves in the same direction.
 * [Heavy tails](https://en.wikipedia.org/wiki/Fat-tailed_distribution): Stock price returns often exhibit a distribution with fatter tails than would be expected under a normal distribution.
 This means that extreme price movements are more likely than would be predicted by a normal distribution.
-* [Leverage effect](https://en.wikipedia.org/wiki/Leverage_(finance)): There is a negative relationship between stock returns and volatility.
-When stock prices fall, volatility tends to increase, exacerbating the decline in stock price

 Let's compute the stylized facts for the daily returns of [Wells Fargo & Company](https://en.wikipedia.org/wiki/Wells_Fargo) with ticker `WFC`.
 To compute the [Autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation), the [Volatility clustering](https://en.wikipedia.org/wiki/Volatility_clustering) and the [return disribution](https://en.wikipedia.org/wiki/Fat-tailed_distribution) we use the [Statistics.jl](https://docs.julialang.org/en/v1/stdlib/Statistics/) and [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) packages.

 ````{prf:example} Autocorrelation